melissavoegeli/threading-in-clojure/Chapter3.md

 Another thing to note is if you dereference our delay once more it will not print out "Wait for it..." again.
 This comes in handy when multiple threads have access to the same delay.
 Once thread #1 dereferences the delay, thread #2 will only get the return value and not execute the same body of work again.

 What happens when we replace future with delay in or current solution?
 It doesn't make sense to delay withdrawing money from an account, unless we're waiting for someone to approve it.
-Fix our example with `git checkout delays`
+Fix our example `lib/delays.clj` with `git checkout delays`.

 > _TIP: skip ahead to an implementation of using delays with `git checkout delays-solved`_